 Registration is now closed for our 2017/18 season.
-Please call the Education Dept. after October 3rd if you are still interested in joining to see if any currently reserved spots are available.
+Please call the Education Dept. at 427-2590 if you are still interested in joining to see if any spots are available.

 WHAT IS IT?
 Animal Care Teens (A.C.T.) is a program directed by the education department of Animal Care & Control and created in 1996 to offer students ages 13-17 an opportunity to ACT for animals and explore their personal career interests.
 As a member you will be joining other teens who share your career goal or hobby interest in animals.
 Together we will show our support and commitment to helping animals in the shelter and in the community.
 We hope that the Animal Care Teens Program will inspire your own involvement and responsibility, while cultivating an atmosphere of caring.